instrumental-products/agent-os/README.md

 - Works on new products and established codebases alike.
 - Use it across every project, every feature, every sprint.

-#### Created by Brian Casel @ [Builder Methods](https://buildermethods.com)

-_That's me, hi.
-I'm a long-time full stack product builder turned AI-first developer.
-At [Builder Methods](https://buildermethods.com), I help professional developers & teams build with AI.
-Don't miss 👉 Brian's [Builder Briefing newsletter](https://buildermethods.com) and [Brian's YouTube channel](https://youtube.com/@briancasel)_
+> _I created Agent OS to help professional developers and teams unlock the full advantage of building with AI._

 ---